Module 1.8: API Aggregation & Extension API Servers

 |---|---|

-| Database query latency | Cache results with TTL |
+| Database query latency | Cache results with TTL and expose freshness in status |

-| High request volume | Add caching layer (in-memory or Redis) |
+| High request volume | Add request coalescing, in-memory caches, or Redis-backed caches |

-| Connection pooling | Use database connection pools |
+| Connection pooling | Use bounded database pools with timeouts and backpressure |

 | Large response payloads | Implement pagination via ?limit= and continue token |

-// Simplified watch implementationfunc (h *RecordHandler) HandleWatch(w http.ResponseWriter, r *http.Request) { flusher, ok := w.(http.Flusher) if !ok { http.Error(w, "streaming not supported", http.StatusInternalServerError) return }
+// Simplified watch implementation.func (h *RecordHandler) HandleWatch(w http.ResponseWriter, r *http.Request) { flusher, ok := w.(http.Flusher) if !ok { http.Error(w, "streaming not supported", http.StatusInternalServerError) return }

 w.Header().Set("Content-Type", "application/json") w.Header().Set("Transfer-Encoding", "chunked") w.WriteHeader(http.StatusOK) flusher.Flush()

-// Send events as they happen ticker := time.NewTicker(30 * time.Second) defer ticker.Stop()
+ticker := time.NewTicker(30 * time.Second) defer ticker.Stop()

 |---|---|---|